Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Conclusion and Future Work

 In conclusion, validation methods for DGM-based scenario generation should receive more attention.
+In general, we find that relying on single validation methods is not sufficient and the generated scenarios should always be analyzed using multiple methods.
 Research on DGM-based scenario generation should emphasize accurate application and interpretation of methods that detail the relevant properties in the data they wish to reproduce.
 With the lack of loss functions that detail the quality of the generated data, scenario validation can be a valuable asset in the design and testing of DGM model structures.
 Furthermore, future development of new validation methods should focus on the application of scenarios in downstream decision-making, e.g., in numerical optimization.